Noteshelf Review 2023

 Searching

-The main search bar is located on the selection menu with all of your notebooks.
+You can access the main search bar by tapping the magnifier icon at the top right of the screen.
 This is a powerful tool that helps you navigate through your notebooks with speed and precision.

 As you create your notes, Noteshelf’s built-in optical character recognition (OCR) scans and indexes them for easy search and recovery.
 The app does this for scanned documents, handwritten notes, and typed text — and it’s pretty good at it, even if you have terrible handwriting.